GiUCAN

 bool GEAR_ITEM_V1Converter(float value) {return false;}

-so you might wanna then use it for an item with a pattern like "Current gear: %c"
+so you might wanna then use it for an item with a pattern like "Current gear: %c" (it’s expecting a char, not a float) and no second value is expected.

 Extraction functions